Incense Burners and Holders Product Buying Guide

 What different types of burners and holders do you sell?

-We sell various different styles for burning cones and sticks.
-Often the burners can double up as storage boxes for the incense and are designed to close when the incense is burning and release the fragrance through decorative holes in the lid.
+We sell different styles for burning cones and sticks.
+Some of our burners also double up as storage boxes for the incense and are designed to close when the incense is burning and release the fragrance through decorative holes in the lid.
 All of our wholesale items will be designed to catch ash avoiding mess and providing a secure, safe position for burning incense.

 Why would a customer need a burner or holder?

 Anyone burning incense should use a burner or a holder.
 Getting the right kind of burner when using an incense cone is really important as, unlike the sticks which burn down to a wooden core (the stick itself), incense cones burn up entirely so they need to be sitting on a heat-resistant, non-flammable surface, generally, the preferable surface should be metal or brass.

 Ash catchers also avoid ash getting on surfaces and they provide a stable holder for the sticks.
 Since they're often decorated they also offer an aesthetic value and are attractive items to have in the home.

 When the incense has finished burning, ash should be emptied from the holder and put in the bin once cool.
 It is also worth gently wiping the holder to get any leftover ash off.
 Unlike an oil burner, an incense burner doesn't require huge amounts of upkeep.